gazebosim/docs/dome/building_robot.md

 ![car chassis](tutorials/building_robot/chassis.png)

-In the top right corner click on the plugins dropdown list (vertical ellipsis), choose `Transform control`, select your model and then click on the Translation tool.
+In the top left toolbar, click the Translate icon, then select your model.
 You should see three axes like this:

 ![model_axis](tutorials/building_robot/model_axis.png)